anagha-google/cloud-composer-setup-foundations/README.md

 ## Structure
 The repository contains modules that are deliberately detailed with sequential steps (versus fully scripted, automated) to provide an understanding of what is involved.

+## Prerequisites
+Read the

 ## Table of Contents

+### Module 1: Walk through of Cloud Composer DAGs and associated code

-### Module 1: Public Cloud Composer 2 setup
+### Module 2: Public Cloud Composer 2 cluster setup

 This module includes the below sub-modules, is standalone and is available in a separate [repo](https://github.com/anagha-google/composer2-basic-orchestration).<br>
+This setup is recommended for kicking tires, simple demps, but is **not a secure setup**.
+It is recommended that you run through this module if you are new to Clooud Composer 2 and its provisioning, new to authoring, deploying DAGs, and triggering DAG execution in a event driven fashion. <br>

-If you need to start with a secure Cloud Composer 2 cluster, skip to section 2, below.
-The same DAGs in module 1 are used across modules.
+If you need to start with a secure Cloud Composer 2 cluster, skip to module 3, below.
+The same DAGs in module 1, are used across modules.

 | # | Sub-Modules |
 | -- | :--- |